ggn1/cs7ns1-project3/readme.md

 In order to make it easier to run above scenarios that were originally demonstrated manually, they have been automated and can now be run using a single command.
 - If you are unable to due to restricted read-write-execute permission, please run `chmod +x run.sh` and try again.
 - Please execute: `./run.sh`.
+- Should you wish to run any of the python files manually, kindly use the command `python3` instead of `python` on the pi as version differences seem to be causing syntax errors otherwise.

 ### 2.2.
 Expected Output
 <font color='red'>IMPORTANT!